-The Western Cape of South Africa is a popular region in the spring/summer seasons to watch whales and other marine life in their natural environs.
+The Western Cape of South Africa is a popular region to watch whales and other marine life in their natural environs.
 Hermanus (map) and Gansbaai, about a two-hour drive east of Cape Town and close to the southernmost tip of the African continent, are great places to watch whales, Great White sharks and other amazing marine life in the Western Cape.
 The whale-watching season typically lasts from May till November, when Humpback and Southern Right whales make these waters their home.
 Here are some suggested places to see whales, Great White sharks, penguins and seals around the Western Cape near Cape Town.

 Whale-watching in Hermanus